jesperhh/jesperhh.github.io/_posts/2013-09-08-using-logitech-k760-on-windows.markdown

 The second issue is quite tricky on the other hand.
 On Linux, you can use [Solaar][] for most Logitech products, but from looking at the code, it looks like it is Linux only, and only for Logitech devices using the Logitech Unifying Receiver (ie. *not* bluetooth).

 Luckily, the protocol used by the K760 is the same as the one used on the K750.
 The protocol is called HID++ 2.0, and *some* [documentation][HID++2] is available.
 Through a combination of looking at the Solaar source, and HID++ documentation, I managed to throw together an application that can toggle between F1-12-keys on by default, or function keys on by default.
-Currently, it is just a command-line application.

 Source for the application can be found on [Github][WinK760].